a

 • Planning Action to mitigate (reduce or control) risk (ISO 45001:2018 Clause 6.1.4)

-The question then is: what tools and methods can be used to effectively assess workplace hazards and guide us towards effective actions to control them?
+The question then is: What tools and methods can effectively assess workplace hazards and guide us towards effective actions to control them?
 Below are some answers.

 CTA Gap Analysis ISO 45001

-Analysis of Risk Assessment Tools & Methodologies for OHSMS
+Analysis of OH&S Risk Assessment Tools & Methodologies

 A useful review of risk assessment tools and methods was included in OHSAS 18001.
 We've updated it.

-A word of warning: in using these tools: there is a tendency not to regularly review and update them.
-This is a serious mistake as the initial use is frequently based largely on expert opinion whereas reviews and updates are based on outcomes and measurements – in short - facts.
+A word of warning: There is a tendency not to regularly review and update these tools.
+This is a serious mistake, as initial use is frequently based largely on expert opinion, whereas reviews and updates are based on outcomes and measurements—in short, facts.

 Assessment Tool